Box-In-A-Box-Studios/BetterCodeBox/docs/readme.md

 ## Better Code Box
-Local, expandable, and power tool for finding issues and code smells in your codebase.
+Local, expandable, and powerful tool for finding issues and code smells in your codebase.

 No Cloud Tracking, No Data Mining, No Ads, No Cost.